53 Years Ago: Chas Newby Plays with The Beatles in Liverpool

 Unlike his former bandmates, Newby has largely lived life out of the rock spotlight.
 After studying chemistry at the college level and eventually obtaining a Masters Degree in Chemical Engineering, he settled down into a simple, fulfilling life.
 He started a family with his late wife, Margaret, and eventually accepted a job as a math teacher at Drotwich High School in Worcestershire.

-“Music was never going to be a living for me,” Newby told ‘Sunday Mercury’ this year.
+“Music was never going to be a living for me,” Newby told ‘Sunday Mercury’ in 2012.
 “I wanted to do chemistry.
 John, Paul and George, they just wanted to be musicians.”
-Though Newby never kept up with his old lads over the years, he fondly recalls his brief stint in The Beatles, particularly his friendship with Harrison.
+Though Newby never kept up with his old lads over the years, he fondly recalls his brief stint in the Beatles, particularly his friendship with Harrison.
 “George was the one I got on the best with,” Newby says.
 “He knew Pete already.
 He was always telling funny stories about getting deported from Germany whenever we sat around chatting.”

 Newby, who spends his free time golfing and singing in the Alcester Male Voice Choir, has managed to reunite with his old pal Pete Best for the occasional live gig.
 Overall, though, he’s been perfectly satisfied with his career choices, and he’s never regretted turning down Lennon’s offer, nearly 52 years ago.
 “People sometimes don’t believe me when I say I’ve no regrets,” Newby says.
 “But I really haven’t.
 I have enjoyed my life immensely.”
 For more on the Beatles recordings, both before and after Newby’s brief stint, check out Beatlesource.com.